-Where an allegation of serious misconduct has been made against you, the Directorate of Student and Academic Services can decide to carry out a risk assessment.
+Where an allegation of serious misconduct has been made against you, a risk assessment will be carried out.
 This can result in immediate measures (exclusions or restrictions) being imposed on you or result in an invitation to meet with a Risk Assessment Panel before a decision is taken as to whether exclusions or restrictions are necessary.
 The purpose of any such measures is to safeguard you or others whilst a full and proper investigation can be carried out by the University or the police, or both, as appropriate.
 More details about this process are given below.

 The following University officers are authorised to deal with minor offences and can impose penalties under this regulation: